hintjens/zmq-rainbow/README.md

 ## Subscriber
-The Subscriber connects to the Subscriber on port `30001`, receives messages, and prints their channel and message fields.
+The Subscriber connects to the Store on port `30001` using a subscribe socket, receives messages, and prints their channel and message fields.

 # Message format